 British Gas was in the middle of a digital transformation project, trying to reduce operational costs and give customers a better experience at the same time.
 But as anyone who’s ever been in a digital transformation project knows, reducing costs often comes at the expense of the customer experience; at least until the organisation’s understanding of ‘digital’ matures.
 This doesn’t happen because people are ill-intentioned.
 It’s simply the cycle of taking a 105-years-old organisation into the new world.

 Coming into this, I knew success would be helping the company reduce costs, but I didn’t want that to happen at the expense of tanking the NPS.
-I knew that using data smartly and managing up would be the keys to making this happen.
+With British Gas being the type of company it is, I knew that the keys for making this happen were using data smartly and managing up.

 As I was entirely new to the team, I went on a Discovery adventure and listening tour for a few weeks, starting out with seeking data from the call centre.
 Since they only had basic analytics, in order to understand why our key metrics were doing poorly, I gathered as much insights as possible through a few different other methods.